RCORELLA/WorkShops-Directions/MB-820/CASE 1.md

 Each department involved in purchasing must be able to make purchase requests automatically and easily.
 The departments do not need access to the full ERP management system.

-Technical specifications -
+**Technical specifications**

 Alpine Ski House requires the development of several extensions for the planned improvements.
 Business Central design patterns must be used to develop all extensions.

 Alpine Ski House must develop the following pages:

-Pages that provide multiple configurations in a multistep dialog, like a wizard, to provide required information when the extensions are first installed
+- Pages that provide multiple configurations in a multistep dialog, like a wizard, to provide the required information when the extensions are first installed

-Department-specific Role Center pages to show relevant information and pages with additional information
+- Department-specific Role Center pages to show relevant information and pages with additional information

 The IT department plans to use Power BI to analyze departmental information.
 The database must be configured to provide optimal performance.

 Department-specific requirements.

-Housekeeping department
+**Housekeeping department**

 The housekeeping department requires the following to increase efficiency and help avoid data entry errors: